pygpc-polynomial-chaos/pygpc/doc/_build/html/_sources/auto_examples/plot_Lorenz.rst.txt

 The equations are implemented in the testfunction :class:`Lorenz system <pygpc.testfunctions.testfunctions.Lorenz_System>`.
 The system is capable of showing chaotic behaviour and arises from simplified models for physical phenomena of lasers, electric circuits, thermodynamics and more.
-It returns time dependent x, y and z coordinates For each time point is treated as an independent quantity of interest and a separate gPC is performed to investigate the temporal evolutions of the uncertainties.
+It returns time dependent *x*, *y* and *z* coordinates For each time point is treated as an independent quantity of interest and a separate gPC is performed to investigate the temporal evolutions of the uncertainties.
 The parameters :math:`\sigma`, :math:`\beta` and :math:`\rho` are usually assumed to be positive.